AN1CO/city-table/README.md

 Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-# Product requirements :books:

-**Note:** These product requirements are created in loosely the same style you would see internally at Gusto, but the problem statement and goals were made up for this exercise.

 ## User-focused Requirements

 ### Search